xg590/IoT_Rover/README.md

   6. IR Cam: Kuman RPi Camera
   7. Motor Driver: PCA9685 + TB6612 DC/Stepper Motor Driver Board
 #### New in v1.2
-1. Offload the communication with sensors to Arduino Nano
+1. Offload the communication with sensors to Arduino
 2. TCP Communication can be interrupted by network error and will resume automatically after that.

 #### New in v1.1